BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward.md

 Bids placed earlier in the Bidding Period will receive a bonus.
 The bonus for submitting a Bid will start at a set multiplier and decrease as the end of the Bidding Period approaches.
 Updating a Bid resets the bonus.
 Details on the starting multiplier and decrease schedule are pending.

-After the Bidding Period concludes, all submitted bids will be locked and auto-filled if and when the Bid's Weather is reached, given there is Soil available.
-Bids are auto-filled in the order in which they were received, meaning earlier bids have priority in the BR Pod Line.
+Dyring the Sowing period, Bids will be auto-filled if and when the Bid's Weather is reached, given there is Soil available.
+Bids are auto-filled in the order in which they were received, meaning earlier Bids at a given Weather have priority in the BR Pod Line.

+Bids placed at or below 20% Weather will automatically be Sown when the Sowing Period begins.

 #### Sowing Period

 At **12:00pm ET on 5/9**, the Weather (interest rate) will start at 20% and increase by 1% every 10 minutes for the duration of the Sowing Period, which will end after three days or when Soil reaches 0 -- whichever occurs first.

+Participants can Sow at any time during the Sowing Period, so long as there is available Soil.

 Bids that are not successfully filled during the Sowing Period will be claimable after Beanstalk is Unpaused.
 Bids will be partially fillable.

 #### Beanstalk Restart